 Glenon Friedmann likes to grow food.
-This is her ninth season farming on Mount Desert Island.
+This is her tenth season farming on Mount Desert Island.
 She is a graduate from the MOFGA Journeyperson Program and goes to sleep at night reading about soil chemistry.
 Her favorite vegetable is a carrot: sturdy, nutritious, keeps well, sweet and tender when grown with care.
 The vegetable has some crunch to it.

 Rose Avenia ran her own CSA in Vermont for a number of years before returning to Bar Harbor in 2014.
 She has high standards for vegetables and weed control and is especially excited about compost and orchards and (well, she is just enthusiastic about everything).
 Her favorite garden vegetable: “the snap pea…and melons…and rutabagas…and asparagus…and cauliflower.
 Do I have to stop?
 Can’t wait for them all!”